Order of the Crown (Prussia): Insignia

 The badge of the Order for the 1st to 4th classes was a gilt cross pattée, with white enamel (except for the 4th Class, which was plain).
 The obverse gilt central disc bore the crown of Prussia, surrounded by a blue enamel ring bearing the motto of the German Empire Gott Mit Uns (God With Us).
 The reverse gilt disc has the Prussian royal monogram, surrounded by a blue enamel ring with the date 18 October 1861.

 The star of the Order was (for Grand Cross) a gilt eight-pointed star, (for 1st Class) a silver eight-pointed star, or (for 2nd Class) a silver four-pointed star, all with straight rays.
 The gilt central disc again bore the crown of Prussia, surrounded by a blue enamel ring bearing the motto Gott Mit Uns.

 The ribbon of the Order was blue.

 The insignias of the order could be awarded in dozens of variations.
-For example with superimposed Cross of Geneva (Red Cross – normally given to doctors for meritorious service), with swords and with oak leaves.
+For example with superimposed Cross of Geneva (Red Cross – normally given to doctors for meritorious service), or with swords and/or with oak leaves.

-List of Knights
+List of knights

 The following lists show a fair cross section of individuals who were known to be conferred membership of the Order in its several classes, in order of precedence.
 (The following is only a partial list and may expand over time, with further research.)